-- 5.2.3 Each Major Event Organization, including the International Olympic Committee and the International Paralympic Committee, shall have In-Competition Testing authority for its Events and Out-of-Competition Testing authority over all Athletes entered in one of its future Events or who have otherwise been made subject to the Testing authority of the Major Event Organization for a future Event. - 5.2.4 WADA shall have In-Competition and Out-of-Competition Testing authority as set out in Article 20.7.10. - 5.2.5 Anti-Doping Organizations may test any Athlete over whom they have Testing authority who has not retired, including Athletes serving a period of Ineligibility. - 5.2.6 If an International Federation or Major Event Organization delegates or contracts any part of Testing to a National Anti-Doping Organization directly or through a National Federation, that National Anti-Doping Organization may collect additional Samples or direct the laboratory to perform additional types of analysis at the National Anti-Doping Organization's expense.
-If additional Samples are collected or additional types of analysis are performed, the International Federation or Major Event Organization shall be notified. - 5.3 Event Testing - 5.3.1 Except as otherwise provided below, only a single organization shall have authority to conduct Testing at Event Venues during an Event Period.
-At International Events, the international organization which is the ruling body for the Event (e.g., the International Olympic Committee for the Olympic Games, the International Federation for a World Championship and Panam Sports for the Pan American Games) shall have authority to conduct Testing.
-At National Events, the National Anti-Doping Organization of that country shall have authority to conduct Testing during the Event Period outside of the Event Venues shall be coordinated with that ruling body. - 5.3.2 If an Anti-Doping Organization, which would otherwise have Testing authority but is not responsible for initiating and directing Testing at an Event, desires to conduct Testing of Athletes at the Event Venues during the Event Period, the Anti-Doping Organization shall first confer with the ruling body of the Event to obtain permission to conduct and coordinate such Testing.
-If the Anti-Doping Organization is not satisfied with the response from the ruling body of the Event, the Anti-Doping Organization may, in accordance with procedures described in the International Standard for Testing and Investigations, ask WADA for permission to conduct Testing and to determine how to coordinate such Testing.
+- an Event, any Testing during the Event Period outside of the Event Venues shall be coordinated with that ruling body.33 - 5.3.2 If an Anti-Doping Organization, which would otherwise have Testing authority but is not responsible for initiating and directing Testing at an Event, desires to conduct Testing of Athletes at the Event Venues during the Event Period, the Anti-Doping Organization shall first confer with the ruling body of the Event to obtain permission to conduct and coordinate such Testing.
+If the Anti-Doping Organization is not satisfied with the response from the ruling body of the Event, the Anti-Doping Organization may, in accordance with procedures described in the International Standard for Testing, ask WADA for permission to conduct Testing and to determine how to coordinate such Testing.
 WADA shall not grant approval for such Testing before consulting with and informing the ruling body for the Event.
 WADA's decision shall be final and not subject to appeal.
-Unless otherwise provided in the authorization to conduct Testing, such tests shall be considered
+Unless otherwise provided in the authorization to conduct Testing, such tests shall be considered Out-of-Competition tests.
+Results Management for any such test shall be the responsibility of the Anti-Doping Organization initiating the test unless provided otherwise in the rules of the ruling body of the Event.34